Systemic-Labs/Perfect-Stack/README.md

 Feel welcome to participate in this article, mostly when there is a clear improvement, a mistake or outdated topic.

-### New developer or decision maker? and why you must avoid popular old tech.

-- Avoid learning ~10+ years old model if possible and there is a better alternative. old tech was made for past era ecosystem, development model and HW/SW/problems.
-- Is still popular due to seniors who learned it in past when it was a valid option and using it at work for years, and new developers are forced to follow them.
-This process might repeat multiple times...
-- The old popular tech nature: ___ it works, is popular and has big community and resources, yet is=n time it became complex and heavy, due to extentions, compatibility patches and extra layers to make it work with original and new tools or requirements, yet it must keep things compatible with old syntax and system model.
-Each time a new feature is added, 100s of changes are involved to the tech code base.
-- Breaking changes and migration: ___ when there is a new feature that contradicts something which can't be solved, the devs will decide to either giveup on the feature, or make a breaking change which means you must either update previous your previous codes(migration), or stick to the old model/version.
-- Each time a breaking change shows up, you might need to repeat this process. this makes multiple builds in a company if all won't follow the same version.
-- Most cases: Older and more different a platform is, and higher level it be, the issue is seen more often.
-- Lower level coding is less/not affected by these isssues.
-Ex: C programming language is old and rarely seen changes at all, it works well.
-- As old devs retire,  new ones might add new layers of abstraction instead of fixing the original code, these issues cause extra complexity, overhead, extra cost in long-term, Large number/size of files, large developer teams, or slow working pace,...

-## [Advice for new developers]
+### [Advice for new developers]

-People use old/popular tech choices for some reason: required at workplace, learned long ago, senior old eco-system,... but if you're new to developer, need a refresh or doing a startup, pick the best tech useful to you at the time being.
+- People use old/popular tech choices for some reason: required at workplace, learned in past, following senior's old eco-system,... but if you're a new developer or need a refresh or doing a startup, update your base knowledge and pick the best popular new framework + tools/libs which you need.  *...more detailed discussion at the end of this doc...*

-▪ If your are mainly making mobile Apps for Android and IOS, then start with Flutter/dart, is the most cross-platform native SDK, covers all: mobile, web, desktop...
+- If your are mainly making mobile Apps for Android and IOS, then start with Flutter/dart, is the most cross-platform native SDK, covers all: mobile, web, desktop...
+But if you're into web both web and app stuff use capacitor.

-### learning new stuff?
+### Learning tips
 - 1st learn basics well, including new additions.
-Ex: in web standards>> ES6/next, new HTML, new CSS (Grid, Houdini,...) , Web Assembly.
+Ex: in web standards>> ES6/next, new HTML, new CSS (Grid, Houdini,...)
-- Learn from best tutorials/courses: recent material of last 1~2 year(or months...) from a sharp experienced tutor, Ex: Fireship.io
+- Learn from best tutorials/courses, search based on time and views, choose more recent new materials, from a sharp experienced tutor, Ex: Fireship.io

+***

 ## [Quick list]

 **Frameworks >>**
  - **Mobile**: Flutter.
  - **Desktop**:  Deno executable or Tauri.
- - **Front-end**: Svelte(best),  Vue(older, popularity, more jobs)
+ - **Front-end**: Svelte(best DX),  Vue(older, more popularity and jobs)
  - **Back-end**: 1.Deno ___  2.Svelte-kit ___  3.Node (KOA, Polka).

 **UI **>>
-... standard CSS is best, learn new additions like Grid and Houdini.
+- Standard CSS is best, mostly with a framework like svelte, learn new CSS additions Grid, Houdini...
-- still need a framework?
+- You might not need pre-perocessors, css libs, frameworks... yet if you insist:
-...
-Windi CSS - Tailwind v2 ......
-Minimal approachs:  renderless, headless ui, milligram, chota, skeleton.
+  - Minimal approachs:  renderless, headless ui, milligram, chota, skeleton.
+  - CSS utility fameworks:  Windi CSS - Tailwind v2
+  - UI-Kits: (full/semi premade elements) Bootstrap, Bulma, Kahi UI, or other ui-kits of your liking.

 - **WebGL 3D**:  Spline,  Babylone.js,  Unity Tiny.
 - **Cload platform**:  S: SupaBase   L: Cloadflare  or  Firebase    XL: Amazon AWS  or GCP (Google cload platform).
 - **Host**:  Begin,  Deno Deploy,  Netlify,  vercel,  Firebase.
-- **Static Site Generator**:  Hexo(js), Hugo(go), Eleventy(js), Next(react), Nuxt(vue), MkDocs(py), Astro(Ract, Vue,Svelte)
+- **Static Site Generator**:  Hexo(js), Astro(Ract, Vue, Svelte), Hugo(go), Eleventy(js), Next(react), Nuxt(vue), MkDocs(py)
 - **Content Management System**:...
 Strapi, Ghost, Netlify CMS, Apostrophe, Factor(vue).
 - **Dev collaboration Platforms**: Github, Gitpod, Gitlab, notion.
-- **Dev tools**:  GIT, CDT, CLI tools, skypack, npm, vs-code, emmet,... search for useful online tools.
+- **Dev tools**:  GIT, CDT, CLI tools, npm, vs-code, emmet, skypack...
-- **Other stuff**:  Bundler: vite, snowpack.
+- **Other stuff**: find useful online tools.......Bundler: vite, snowpack......
 ***

 ## **Web Development - about definitions**